 We will be closely following that case and the ongoing investigation into where those ashes came from.

-Monday morning, the Nye County Sheriff's office issued a new press release after a tremendous response to our first report.
+The Nye County Sheriff's Office issued a new press release after a tremendous response to our first report.

 The release, signed by Sheriff Sharon A. Wehrly, says: